About the author: Alina Khazanova, Product Designer @ Elementor

 Complementary and analogous color schemes are the easiest to work with for many designers.

-Illustration 3 Complementary And Analogous Color Theory Fundamentals Every Web Designer Should Know 3
+Illustration 3 Complementary and Analogous Color Theory Fundamentals Every Web Designer Should Know 3

 The first is excellent if you want to achieve a high contrast effect, while the latter produces more subtle results.